 • In Writing: You can request to have copies by submitting a written request.
 You will need to include your full name, date of birth, which documents you would like copied and the year of arrest/violation along with a telephone number where we can reach you if additional information is needed in order to process your request.
 The cost is the same as above, but there is an additional research fee of $15.00 and checks should be made payable to "Yolo Superior Court".
 Since the total amount due will depend on the number of pages copied, please include in the memorandum section of your check "not to exceed $(with the dollar amount maximum you wish to stay within)".
 You will also need to include a self-addressed stamped envelope so that the court can return your documents/copies.
 Mail your request to: Yolo Superior Court, 1000 Main Street, Attn:Research RM#1511, Woodland, CA. 95695.

 - Is my case information open or viewable to the public and what can they see?

 Yes.
 Anyone can review a case that has been filed with the court.
 Viewable information includes the charging document, minutes of the court, reporter transcripts, sentencing information and various other documents and filings.

 Confidential information such as police reports, probation reports or any document deemed confidential under the law is not made available or viewable to the general public.

-- Is there a direct line to the Criminal Department for government agencies?
+- Is there a direct line available for law enforcement?